-Liquidity risk is the risk that the Company will face difficulties to meet its obligations relating to financial liabilities, meant to be met by cash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or damaging the Company's reputation.
+Liquidity risk is the risk that the Group will face difficulties to meet its obligations relating to financial liabilities, meant to be met by cash or another financial asset.
+The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressful conditions, without incurring unacceptable losses or damaging the Group's reputation.

-The Company management's efforts are focused on upholding in accordance with the regulatory framework in Bulgaria the necessary revenue using the price of services, which will make it possible to reach the goals, levels of services and investments set in the current Business Plan, in the same time taking into account the cost of capital, the level of expenditure, the consumption, the annual inflation and the achieved efficiency of operating and capital costs and also meeting the requirements pursuant to the loan agreement regarding the debt service coverage ratio and the equity to total assets ratio.
+The Group management's efforts are focused on upholding in accordance with the regulatory framework in Bulgaria the necessary revenue using the price of services, which can ensure reaching the goals, levels of services and investments set in the current Business plan of the Group, by taking into account the cost of capital, the level of expenditure, the consumption, the annual inflation and the achieved efficiency of operating and capital expenditure and also meeting the main creditors' requirements pursuant to the loan agreement regarding the debt service coverage ratio and the equity to total assets ratio.
 In connection with this, Sofiyska Voda AD submits and supports annual price applications according to the terms and procedures provided for in the regulatory legislation.